-OS (pre-installed): Microsoft Windows XP SP3/Windows Vista SP1
+OS (pre-installed): Microsoft Windows XP1 SP3/Windows Vista2 SP1

-64-bit editions and Starter (Edition) are not supported.
+- 1 64-bit editions and Starter (Edition) are not supported. - 2 Starter (Edition) is not supported.

 CPU/Memory: Pentium 4 or faster is recommended, RAM 1 GB or more is recommended.